AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 # Post-launch support and maintenance for Adobe Commerce

 Post-launch support and maintenance are crucial to ensure your Adobe Commerce store runs smoothly, performs well, remains secure, and continues to meet your business objectives.
 This phase involves continuous monitoring, optimization, bug fixing, updates, and user support.
-Below, we've broken down **post-launch support** into key categories:
+The following sections break down **post-launch support** into key categories:

 ## Regular site monitoring and performance optimization